felipeangelimvieira/LyonParkingAnalysis/README.md

 <figure>
   <img src='/meanhourbycluster.png' alt="figure2">
-  <figcaption>Fig1.
+  <figcaption>Fig2.
 Mean of the peak hours for the parkings of the three clusters.</figcaption>
 </figure>

 <figure>
   <img src='/clustersMap.PNG' alt="figure3">
-  <figcaption>Fig1.
-Mean of the peak hours for the parkings of the three clusters.</figcaption>
+  <figcaption>Fig3.
+Map with all parkings.
+Each color correspond to one cluster.</figcaption>
 </figure>